Mixed Media Layout

 A referring address is the URL for the link that a visitor follows to visit a website.
 Learn more.

-A mobile-friendly website is considered responsive as the site adjusts in response to viewing on different sized devices.
+A mobile-friendly website is considered responsive as the site adjusts in response to being viewed on different sized devices.
 Responsive designs look good on mobile phones, tablets, and large monitors.
 Learn more.

-RSS stands for "Really Simple Syndication" and is a type of file format used by aggregators to monitor syndicated web content.
+RSS stands for "Really Simple Syndication" and is a type of file format for a feed.
 More technical information can be found at Wikipedia.
-For information on enabling feeds, see the Knowledge Base article on Feeds.

 The Stats feature tracks the number of page views for blogs and Photo Albums, and the referring pages.
 Learn more.

-TypeLists can be used to create lists of books, CDs, websites, blogs, or any other media.
+TypeLists can be used to create lists of books, CDs, links, blogs, or any other media.
 TypeLists can be added to a blog's sidebar.
 Learn more.

 A URL is commonly called a web address and is usually shown in the address bar of a web browser.
 More technical information can be found at Wikipedia.